 - Orion: Very good at confusing your opponent's strategy.
 He will not adapt to all formations and the randomness of his spells naturally places him at this level of ranking as it is impossible to anticipate his effects.

 - Ramagos: Very good tank, but unfortunately for him, the meta is Fire oriented and that does not play in his favour.
-He doesn't belong in the top tier, unless he is runeable and has a skill stone.
+He doesn't belong at the top of the table, unless you rune him well and if he has a skill stone.

 - Ganymede: Very expensive for the effects he produces.
 He is Wind, so prefer Poseidon instead.